BettercareHealth/bettercare/maternal-care/test-4.md

 	1. When 2/5 or less of the fetal head can be palpated above the pelvic brim on abdominal examination
 	1. A patient with a painless, bright red vaginal bleed
 	1. A patient with a breech presentation
+13. Which of the following will exclude a placenta praevia?
+	1. A careful speculum examination
+	1. A careful abdominal examination
+	1. The presence of fetal distress
+	1. Ultrasonography
-13. Following a small vaginal bleed at 34 weeks gestation, the diagnosis of placenta praevia is confirmed with ultrasonography.
+14. Following a small vaginal bleed at 34 weeks gestation, the diagnosis of placenta praevia is confirmed with ultrasonography.
 Which of the following will be the correct further management?
 	1. The fetus must be delivered immediately by Caesarean section.
 	1. A vaginal examination must be done in theatre immediately to confirm the diagnosis.
 	1. The patient must be hospitalised and managed conservatively until 36 weeks or until active bleeding starts again.
 	1. The membranes must be ruptured to induce labour.
-14. An antepartum haemorrhage of unknown cause should be suspected:
+15. An antepartum haemorrhage of unknown cause should be suspected:
 	1. When the history and abdominal examination are not suggestive of an abruptio placentae
 	1. When local causes of bleeding have been excluded by a speculum examination
 	1. When a placenta praevia is excluded
 	1. When all of the above causes of an antepartum haemorrhage have been excluded
-15. Which of the following will exclude a placenta praevia?
-	1. A careful speculum examination
-	1. A careful abdominal examination
-	1. The presence of fetal distress
-	1. A vaginal examination in theatre
 16. How should you manage a patient with an antepartum haemorrhage of unknown cause?
 	1. The patient must be admitted to hospital where fetal movements should be carefully monitored, especially during the first 24 hours.
 	1. Because the risk of an abruptio placentae is so great, an emergency Caesarean section must be done.